katholiek-onderwijs-vlaanderen/sri4node/README.md

 5. insert or update the database row.
 6. Execute `afterupdate` or `afterinsert` functions.

-When deleting a regular resource :
+When deleting a *regular* resource :

-1. Check if you have permission by executing all registered functions in the mapping (*secure*).
+1. Check if you have permission by executing all registered `secure` functions in the mapping.
+If any of these functions rejects it's promise, the client will receive 401 Forbidden.
 2. Delete the row from the database.
-3. Execute *afterdelete* functions.
+3. Execute any `afterdelete` functions.

-When reading a list resource :
+When reading a *list* resource :

-1. Check if you have read permission by executing all registered functions in the mapping (*secure*).
+1. Check if you have read permission by executing all registered `secure` functions in the mapping.
+If any of these functions rejects it's promise, the client will receive 401 Forbidden.
-2. Generate a COUNT statement and execute all registered 'query' functions to annotate the WHERE clause of the query.
+2. Generate a `SELECT COUNT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
-3. Execute a SELECT statement and execute all registered 'query' functions to annotate the WHERE clause of the query.
+3. Execute a `SELECT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
+The `query` functions are executed if they appear in the request URL as parameters.
 4. Retrieve the results, and expand if necessary (i.e. generate a JSON document for the result row - and add it as $$expanded).
 See the [SRI specification][sri-specs] for more details.
-5. Build a list resource with a $$meta section + a results section, and return it to the user.
+5. Build a list resource with a `$$meta` section + a `results` section.
+6. Execute any `afterread` functions to allow you to manipulate the result JSON.

+That's it ! :-).

 ## Function Definitions